duklaa/tidydata/CodeBook.md

 The second variable (Activity) is a factor that refers to one of the six activities performed by the subject: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

-The remaining 66 variables represent the means of 66 features for each of the 180 combinations of SubjectID+Activity.
+The remaining 66 numeric variables are the mean values of the respective feature for each of the 180 combinations of SubjectID+Activity.

 These variables are named according to the following convention:
 * t or f denotes time or frequency domain respectively.
 * Body and Gravity denote the body and gravity components of the acceleration signals, respectively.
 * Acc and Gyro refer to measurements from the accelerometer and gyroscope respectively.